 Two of the 18-metre Chobe Princesses contain four cabin suites, while the third is slightly larger with five suites.
 Each cabin sleeps two people - either in a king-sized bed, or in two single beds if you prefer.
 Along with air-conditioning, cabins are fitted with mosquito-proofed windows and en-suite bathrooms with a shower, toilet and basin.
 Luxurious toiletries are provided for your comfort, as well as insect repellent for a peaceful night's sleep.
 Hairdryers are available on request.

 Head to the upper entertainment deck of your luxury houseboat and relax in the spacious lounge and bar, as you take time to simply sit back and soak up the scenery.
 This deck also has an open-air dining area where you can enjoy superb seasonal meals prepared by experienced chefs.

 Want to cool off?
-Take a dip in the plunge pool before unwinding on a sun lounger with an ice-cold drink served all day from our bar.
-Our lounge area comes with oversized leather couches, tables and chairs that are the perfect place from which to enjoy a spot of game viewing or simply to spend time with family and friends.
+Take a dip in the plunge pool before unwinding on a sun lounger with an ice-cold drink served all day from the bar.
+The lounge area comes with oversized leather couches, tables and chairs that are the perfect place from which to enjoy a spot of game viewing or simply to spend time with family and friends.
 As night draws in, enjoy some unforgettable stargazing under a vast African sky.

 A major feature of the Chobe National Park is the elephants, whose resident population is estimated to be over 120 000.
 You'll also be able to see large herds of buffalo, and if you're lucky, rare sightings like herds of Roan Antelope and Sable.
 Besides the land and water-based mammals, this is also a birdwatcher's paradise and you can expect to encounter over 450 species.